cis3296f23/TakeOff-Web-App/README.md

 #### Our Mockup:
 ![Take-Off Mock up](Take-Off_Mock_Up.png)

-# How to run
-To run our project you need to download three files:

-    data.py

-    login.py

-    signup.py

-After downloading these files, open up three terminals on your local machine.
-In **each** terminal insert **ONE** of these commands

-`start python data.py`

-`start python login.py`

-`start python signup.py`

-After running all three commands in different terminals, launch the website by clicking this link [TakeOff-Web-App](https://cis3296f23.github.io/TakeOff-Web-App/)

 # How to contribute
 Follow this project board to know the latest status of the project: [Project Board](https://github.com/orgs/cis3296f23/projects/130/views/1)